RSTNet: Enhancing Small-Target Recognition in Noisy SAR Imagery via Robust Feature Learning and Distribution-Aware Regression: Introduction

 \section{Introduction}

 Synthetic aperture radar (SAR) leverages coherent imaging and pulse compression to deliver all-day, all-weather observation, and remains effective under darkness and low illumination.
-Its robustness to lighting conditions, together with rich scattering and polarization cues, makes SAR a practical sensing modality for a wide range of military and civilian applications, including urban planning, environmental monitoring, disaster assessment, and maritime surveillance \cite{I1,I2}.
-Among these, ship detection provides critical situational awareness for maritime authorities operating across open oceans, busy waterways, and major ports, where timely and accurate localization is essential for traffic management, safety monitoring, and coastal security \cite{I3,I4}.
+Its robustness to lighting conditions, together with rich scattering and polarization cues, makes SAR a practical sensing modality for a wide range of civilian applications, including urban planning, environmental monitoring, disaster assessment, and maritime surveillance \cite{I1,I2}.
+Among these, ship detection provides critical situational awareness for maritime authorities operating across open oceans, busy waterways, and major ports, where timely and accurate localization is essential for traffic management and safety monitoring \cite{I3,I4}.

 Early SAR ship detection methods typically rely on intensity contrast between ship returns and surrounding sea clutter.
 A representative family of approaches models clutter statistics and sets adaptive thresholds to maintain a constant false alarm rate (CFAR), thereby separating ship targets from complex backgrounds \cite{I7}.
 These methods can perform reliably under relatively calm and stationary sea states, but their accuracy degrades markedly in adverse conditions such as strong winds and heavy rain, where clutter becomes highly non-stationary and exhibits non-Gaussian behavior \cite{I8}.
 In such cases, mismatched clutter models lead to biased threshold estimation, which in turn increases false alarms and missed detections.
 Meanwhile, modern SAR systems continue to improve spatial resolution, producing images with richer structural details but also more complex noise patterns and artifacts.
 As a result, handcrafted feature pipelines tailored to specific scenes often generalize poorly when the acquisition geometry, sea state, or sensor characteristics change.